World’s largest virtual agentic engineering & quality conference

 A test management tool is a platform that stores test cases, tracks test execution status, logs defects, and generates coverage reports.
 It replaces the spreadsheets, emails, and disconnected issue trackers that most teams start with.

 The core value is traceability: linking requirements to test cases to defects so you can answer "is this feature fully tested?" at any point in the release cycle.
-According to Market Growth Reports, the test management tools market grew from $8.46 billion in 2024 to $9.29 billion in 2025, reflecting how critical these tools have become.
+Whether you call it test management software, a test case management system, or a test tracking tool, the job is the same: give every test a home, a status, and an owner.

 What They Do